smacademic/project-bdf/README.md

 **Minimum Requirements:**

-- Ingest content from a social media platform using an API
+1. Ingest content from a social media platform using an API
-- Analyze content (identify relevant text).
+2. Analyze content (identify relevant text).
 Involves parsing what is likely to be a JSON object
-- Generate a post based on the analyzed content.
+3. Generate a post based on the analyzed content.
 The post should have some markup other than text (hashtags, URLs, Markdown, etc)
-- Post to the social media site - Ideally.
+4. Post to the social media site - Ideally.
 It is possible that external issues may prevent this from happening, in which case a simulated post is sufficient.

+The project as currently defined meets requirements 1, 2, and 4.
+Requirement 3 is partially met (a post is generated, but it does not have any markup).
+This requirement can be fully met with some extentions to the project, such as identifying any URLS and turning them into hyperlinks, or possibly idenitying that the picutre is a screenshot of a Twitter post and linking to the original post on Twitter.

 **Likely Social Media Platform:** Reddit